 The National Matches were first held in 1903, moved to Camp Perry, Ohio, in 1907 and continue to take place every summer at Camp Perry.
 The National Matches have become a huge, national shooting sports festival with well over 6,000 annual participants.
 School students and competition event shooters range from beginners to many of the world’s best.
-Please note the changes for the 2015 National Match Schedule posted at National Match Calendar.

 The National Matches include Small Arms Firing Schools that are mandated by law and a series of CMP National Trophy Rifle and Pistol Matches and CMP Games Events as well as several National Rifle Association national championships that are held in connection with the National Matches.
 The CMP fulfills its responsibility to conduct the National Matches through a working partnership that includes the Ohio National Guard and the NRA.

 The National Matches include the CMP National Trophy Rifle and Pistol Matches, the Pistol and Rifle Small Arms Firing Schools, CMP Games rifle events and the NRA National Pistol, Smallbore Rifle and Highpower Rifle Championships.
 The matches are conducted jointly by the CMP, NRA and the Ohio National Guard.

 The First Shot Ceremony is the official “opening ceremony” of the National Matches.
 Each year an invited special guest makes brief remarks to assembled competitors, match officials, volunteers and state and local military and government leaders.
 Several hundred people attend the ceremony each year.
 After the First Shot Speaker makes their remarks, the First Shot Speaker has the honor of firing the ceremonial “first shot” of the National Matches.
 Congressman Robert Latta, Ohio's Fifth Congressional District, will do us the honor of firing the First Shot to offically open the 2015 National Matches.